jnxnyanna/jnxnyanna/README.md

 Fyi
 -
-1. I love singing. 🎙️
+1. I like to sing a song. 🎶
 2. I like to play piano 🎹 (CrossBell pianist).
 3. I like anime. 💕
-4. I like to sing a song. 🎶
 5. Song genre (Western, KPop & Indonesia Music). 🇮🇩

 Currently using: